ZJULearning/DeAda/README.md

 ## Reference

 Please cite our paper when you use DeAda in your research:

-Wei, Long, Zhenyong Wei, Zhongming Jin, Qianxiao Wei, Jianqiang Huang, Xian-Sheng Hua, Deng Cai, and Xiaofei He.
+Long Wei, Zhenyong Wei, Zhongming Jin, Qianxiao Wei, Jianqiang Huang, Xian-Sheng Hua, Deng Cai, and Xiaofei He.
 "Decouple co-adaptation: Classifier randomization for person re-identification."
 Neurocomputing 383 (2020): 1-9.